 Swing sets provide an outlet for children to burn energy in the great outdoors.
-They can spend hours pretending that a swing set is a pirate ship or a castle as they swing the day away.
-Swing sets are available in sizes large and small, can be constructed of wood, metal, or plastic; feature a variety of swings and slides, and much more.
+They are available in sizes large and small; can be constructed of wood, metal, or plastic; and feature a variety of swings, slides, and much more.

-The best swing sets are made of high-quality materials that withstand both the elements and heavy play by rambunctious kids.
-This guide reviews some of the best swing sets available for the backyard, and provides you with information about the features to consider as you choose the ideal swing set adventure for your kids.
+The best swing sets are made of high-quality materials that withstand both the elements and heavy play of rambunctious kids.
+They’re also convenient because homeowners don’t need a tree to hang a swing.
+This guide reviews some of the best swing sets available for the backyard and provides information about the features to consider when choosing the ideal swing set adventure for kids.

 - BEST OVERALL: Gorilla Playsets Chateau Wooden Swing Set

-- BEST BUDGET: Swing-N-Slide PB 8360 Ranger Wooden Swing Set
+- BEST BANG FOR THE BUCK: Swing-N-Slide PB 8360 Ranger Wooden Swing Set

-- BEST WOODEN SWING SET: Backyard Discovery Parkway Swing Set
+- BEST WOODEN SWING SET: Backyard Discovery Skyfort II

 - BEST FOR SMALL YARDS: Jump Power UFO Swing Set